Using Version Managers for Your Tools

 brew install pyenv rustup

 You can also use Homebrew to install other tools that version managers work with.
 For example, we should install cosign on systems that use tenv.
-If cosign is present, tenv automatically uses it to carry out signature verification on the binaries that it downloads.
+If cosign is present, tenv automatically uses it to carry out signature verification on the OpenTofu binaries that it downloads.
 This command uses Homebrew to install both tenv and cosign:

 brew install tenv cosign